Macron, Merkel expected to push Trump on keeping US in Iran nuclear deal

 “I don’t have any plan B for nuclear against Iran,” Macron said.
 “That’s why I just want to say, on nuclear, let’s preserve a framework because it’s better than a North Korean type of situation.”

+The president also noted the secure phone which he pointed out he uses to call Macron.

+“It’s supposed to be the latest and greatest but who knows nowadays?”
+Trump said.

-After his two days of meetings with President Trump, Macron will have the opportunity to make a similar pitch to lawmakers as he makes an address to a joint meeting of Congress on Wednesday.
+After his two days of meetings with President Trump, Macron will have the opportunity to make a similar pitch on the Iran deal to lawmakers as he makes an address to a joint meeting of Congress on Wednesday.

 Even as both U.S. and French officials say there’s no expectation that a final decision will be reached on the Iran deal during the visit, Macron’s own lobbying effort will soon be followed up on with a one-day visit by Merkel on Friday.